LedgerDomain/did-webplus/README.md

 JWS (signature using `#key-1` over message `"HIPPOS are much better than OSTRICHES"`):
 ```
-eyJhbGciOiJFUzI1NksiLCJraWQiOiJkaWQ6d2VicGx1czpleGFtcGxlLmNvbTpFQnNRRkVDdHhkeE5QdGdHSm4wbUIxTXhycjcwamxEN3YxX0hWbnZfSEZZOD92ZXJzaW9uSWQ9MCZobD1FTDRjOTRxUkFDSHNfVUZMRlZ2MzgwUXBuX2FJMGMwRXNIT3lTVnpZWFhLaCNrZXktMSIsImNyaXQiOlsiYjY0Il0sImI2NCI6ZmFsc2V9..QBenZBa3OAjBnkgbIMIlqkgWzui3egtUaGZOwUot7JpLjirOJ1FXGmVGS5BTni9IwoUJ9DNw6KTkthOLbWHR2w
+eyJhbGciOiJFZERTQSIsImtpZCI6ImRpZDp3ZWJwbHVzOmV4YW1wbGUuY29tOkVJcUxZaUkwMXF4TkVaOGRSS2RrRG5YWHFZVUswZi11eFRIYkNoQWU2a21VP3ZlcnNpb25JZD0wJmhsPUVJcUxZaUkwMXF4TkVaOGRSS2RrRG5YWHFZVUswZi11eFRIYkNoQWU2a21VI2tleS0xIiwiY3JpdCI6WyJiNjQiXSwiYjY0IjpmYWxzZX0..ZiZ9ZdwoKYh4rv3iJqM8OzX68c-ypiExfZ1CvkJRXjnDgpeEDHUJ0I3KhtqNxX5Mg9Dl3MaMV0zJFyknK-IsCg
 ```

 The header of the above JWS is as follows.
-Note that they key ID specified by the header commits to the versionId and hl (hash) of the DID document, so that the DID's microledger is anchored in two places -- the root DID document (by virtue of the SAID embedded in the DID itself) and this JWS (which is witnessed by some party and therefore is a commitment represented outside of the VDR for the DID).
+Note that they key ID specified by the header commits to the versionId and hl (SAID field value) of the DID document, so that the DID's microledger is anchored in two places -- the root DID document (by virtue of the SAID embedded in the DID itself) and this JWS (which is witnessed by some party and therefore is a commitment represented outside of the VDR for the DID).
 ```
 {
-    "alg": "ES256K",
+    "alg": "EdDSA",
-    "kid": "did:webplus:example.com:EBsQFECtxdxNPtgGJn0mB1Mxrr70jlD7v1_HVnv_HFY8?versionId=0&hl=EL4c94qRACHs_UFLFVv380Qpn_aI0c0EsHOySVzYXXKh#key-1",
+    "kid": "did:webplus:example.com:EIqLYiI01qxNEZ8dRKdkDnXXqYUK0f-uxTHbChAe6kmU?versionId=0&hl=EIqLYiI01qxNEZ8dRKdkDnXXqYUK0f-uxTHbChAe6kmU#key-1",
     "crit": [
         "b64"
     ],